isomerpages/moe-zhangdepri/_about-zps/School Rules and Regulations.md

     *   Any electronic device, MP3 players, toys (toy guns, toy models), hand-held games or card games (playing cards and trading cards) will be handed over to the Student Management department for safe-keeping until a parent / guardian comes to school to retrieve it.
     *   Articles that may be dangerous to others (e.g. metal ruler, flammable items, or pen knife) should not be brought to school.
 (SUCH ARTICLES IF BROUGHT TO SCHOOL WILL BE CONFISCATED.)
     *   All students are not allowed to have in their possession any weapon.
 They are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.

+##### **10\.
+Use of Mobile Phones in school**

+*   All students are advised <u><b>not to</b></u> bring mobile phones to school.
+However, we understand that parents / guardians may at times require your children to bring mobile phones to school.
+As such, we would like to share some guidelines pertaining to the usage of mobile phones in school.
+These guidelines are meant to ensure that students are focused during lesson time and not distracted during their learning.

+    *   Mobile phones must be switched off, including during remedial classes and enrichment classes.
+    *   The school reserves the right to check on the mobile phones.
+    *   The responsibility for the safeguarding of the mobile phone rests on the students and parents. <b>The school will not be responsible for any loss of mobile phones.</b>
+    *   Inappropriate use of the mobile phone may result in its confiscation.
+All confiscated mobile phones will be handed over to the Student Management department for safe-keeping until a parent or guardian comes to the school to retrieve it.